kyma-project/kyma-metrics-collector/docs/user/README.md

 ## Overview

-At the moment there is no end-user facing Documentation available.
+There is no user-facing documentation available.